joebew42/ex_twitch/scratchpad.md

 ## DONE

+- write a first `README.md` for the project
 - implement the [users](https://dev.twitch.tv/docs/api/reference/#get-users) API
 - `/users` handle both `login` and `id` fields
 - `/users` handle more than one `field` id